ionic-enterprise/tutorials-and-demos-react/README.md

 build specific demos.
 For example, if you only have access to Auth Connect, you can build the demos that _only_ depend on Auth Connect.

-Here is an example of doing this for the `tea-taster-iv-ac` demo, which uses Identity Vault and Auth Connect:
+Here is an example of doing this for the `demo-iv-ac` demo, which uses Identity Vault and Auth Connect:

 - Clone this repo
 - `cd tutorials-and-demos-react`
 - `cp -r demos/iv-ac ..`
 - `cd ../iv-ac`
 - Copy your `.npmrc` file.
 Some demos, such as the `tea-taster` demo, do not depend on any `@ionic-enterprise` packages.
   For such items, you can skip this step.
 - `npm i`
 - `npm run build`
 - `npm run dev`